ericandrewlewis/web-dev-resources/web-servers.md

 ## Caching / Optimizing

-A web server is responsible for and should be configured to setHTTP cache headers (see [HTTP > Caching](http.md#caching)) appropriately.
+A web server is responsible for and should be configured to set HTTP cache headers (see [HTTP > Caching](http.md#caching)) appropriately.

 ## Web Accelerators